Combination eating utensils: Chork

-Chorks are a type of combination utensil that combine the functions of chopsticks and a fork.
-They were popularized by the major fast-food restaurant chain Panda Express to assist people who have difficulties using chopsticks, which can be a relatively challenging utensil to use.
+Chorks are a type of combination utensil that combine the functions of chopsticks and forks.
+They were popularized by the major fast-food restaurant chain Panda Express to assist people who have difficulties using chopsticks, a utensil that is considered challenging to use.
 The utensil first appeared in a photo in 2016 previewing the restaurant's limited edition General Tso's chicken.

-The concept of chorks came from B.I.G, also known as Brown Innovation Group, debuted in 2010 at the National Restaurant Association trade show, winning an innovation award.
+The origins of the chork are claimed to be from B.I.G, also known as Brown Innovation Group, which debuted the concept in 2010 at the National Restaurant Association trade show, winning an innovation award.
 Invented by Jordan Brown, he was inspired by his difficulties using chopsticks when he was at a sushi restaurant, needing to reach for a fork instead when attempting to grasp smaller grains of rice.
-He designed it for people who still have not mastered the skill of chopsticks and still need to occasionally use a fork to eat.
-On the company's website, it claims to be cost-effective and useful in assisting people into becoming a master at chopsticks, with 3 different uses: as a fork, as a trainer, and as chopsticks.
+He designed it for people who still have not mastered how to use chopsticks and still need to occasionally use a fork.
+On the company's website, it claims to be cost-effective and useful in assisting people into becoming a master at chopsticks, with three different uses: as a fork, as a trainer, and as chopsticks.

 Forkchops

-Forkchops are another hybrid utensil that combines the functions of chopsticks and forks, however, it additionally adds a knife.
+Forkchops are another hybrid utensil that combines the functions of chopsticks and forks while additionally including the function of a knife.
 It was designed by Donald BonAsia, a Los Angeles designer, and were available to be sold in the Japanese American National Museum store.

 Chopsticks-spoon combinations

-There is no single name for these types of utensils, but there have been two notable designs of combining the spoon and chopsticks into one.
-Aissa Logerot, a French designer, created the chopsticks plus one, a combination consisting of a separate spoon part that has two small holes in the side where two chopsticks could be easily fitted to be able to make the two chopsticks into a handle to then use the spoon part, as shown by pictures of the product.
-It is also known as the Spoonplus.
+There is no single name for utensils that combine the functions of a spoon and chopsticks into one utensil, but there have been two notable designs.
+Aissa Logerot, a French designer, created the "chopsticks plus one", a combination consisting of a separate cup that acts as a spoon, which has two small holes on the side where a handle would typically be attached on a regular spoon.
+These holes are where two chopsticks can be easily fitted to be able to convert the two chopsticks into a handle.
+The chopsticks combined with the spoon piece can then perform the function of a regular spoon, as demonstrated by photos of the product.
+It is also known as the "Spoonplus".

-Another design is called the Froggetmee (alternatively spelled FrogGetMee or Frog Get MEE), designed by Ankul Assavaviboonpan.
+Another design is named the Froggetmee (alternatively spelled FrogGetMee or Frog Get MEE), designed by Ankul Assavaviboonpan.
 As described by Wired, it combines chopsticks with a spoon on the other end and could allow for fast consumption of food.
-Froggetmee won the Good Design 2006 award, under the household products section.
+Assavaviboonpan won the Good Design 2006 award for the Froggetmee, under the household products section.